Is Cassava Good for You?

 2. Goiter Risk

-Cassava contains compounds called goitrogens, which can interfere with thyroid function and increase the risk of goiter, especially in areas with iodine deficiency.
+Cassava root contains goitrogens, which can interfere with thyroid function and increase the risk of goiter, especially in areas with iodine deficiency.

 3. Allergic Reactions